Teacher video: The features of the River Nile

 This video is part of Kapow Primary’s History scheme – Egypt.
 It prepares teachers to support children in identifying and explaining Egypt’s geographical features and their significance.
 By understanding the importance of the Nile for farming, transportation and settlement, pupils will gain essential context for exploring ancient Egyptian society, its achievements and long-lasting influence.

-History, Lower key stage 2, Year 3, *New* What was important to ancient Egyptians?
+History, key stage 2, Year 3, *New* What was important to ancient Egyptians?
 Lesson 2: Why was the River Nile so important to ancient Egyptians?